• Discover new ways to elevate your game with the updated DGCourseReview app!

 Another hazard that stood out was on #6 where the left side of the fairway is blind from the tee and slopes steeply downhill towards a soccer field.
 I could see noob hyzers raining down upon unsuspecting players and spectators.

 A minor but annoying issue was that tee signs are set at inconsistent angles to the fairway.
 A couple of times I checked the GPS app to make sure I was throwing in the correct direction.
-It does not help that the baskets are not numbered.
+It does not help that the baskets were not numbered when I played (edit).

 Woods and rough border several fairways.
 Experienced players should have no problems, but new players may risk disc loss during the growing season.